 And this example doesn’t even scratch the surface of what is possible creatively with ML.

-Creative Machine Learning Can Do Things Like Reveal Potential Profit.
+Creative Data Predictions Can Do More Things Like Reveal Potential Profit

 Using the data set, I predicted the price using attributing factors like neighborhood group and room type.
 Using the data, you can conclude the top driver by impact is the room type.

 The average predicted price for the entire home is $211.38/night.
-From the price is the highest in the neighborhood group of Manhattan.
+The price is the highest in the neighborhood group of Manhattan.

 This is a good starting point for a novice Airbnb host, but there are other factors at play here in determining your potential profit.